stylelint/vscode-stylelint/CONTRIBUTING.md

 This test defines a small module, uses `beforeEach` to refresh fakes and build a fresh container, and keeps the assertion focused on the behaviour you care about: that, given a URI, the service asks for options, runs Stylelint, and reports the warning count.

-With the test in place, `npm run test:unit -- src/server/services/documents` and `npm run lint:unit-tests` should both succeed.
+With the test in place, `node --run test:unit -- src/server/services/documents` and `node --run lint:unit-tests` should both succeed.

 ---